 A Discussion of Food and Racism is a 3D-modeled graphic that looks at utilizing AR to address systemic racism in the food world.
 Depending on how you read the image, the narration changes as it considers the relationship between humans and technology.
 If read from bottom-to-top, it focuses on the lunchbox idea, where a child is bullied for their cultural food resulting in questions of their identity.
 If read top-to-bottom, AR in the form of phones expands perception and works to generate empathy pertaining to the issue, which closes the gaps seen in the split earth.
 The project is considering simplicity, color, and representation in symbols in the design.
 These same concepts come back in my later projects Pagan Folklore & Architecture and Specious Spaces.

 Thinking about the space of representation, Korean Celadon: Preserving Culture focuses on using 3D modeling and AR to revive a lost art form and practice from the Koryo Dynasty.
-The project considers spatial and contextual interactions in the design, like spatial buttons that activate history or materials that change when a user leaves the space and returns.
+This project allowed me to understand the space of AR and how to go through the entire workflow.

 Branching off the idea of objects providing information, Pagan Folklore & Architecture creates a woven connection of a lost and revived culture by intermingling forms and relying on color to guide viewer connection of architectural form over time.
 The concept is to create an understanding of time and culture pertaining to Eastern Europe through environment-reliant storytelling.
 During the development, I learned how to synthesize text and photographs to create speculative connections based on visual attributes and lost histories.
 This project also allowed me to consider more abstracted and non-linear forms of storytelling.